Learn about actual and potential costs

 How risky is the Field-Erected Tanks supply chain?

-Buyers of field-erected tanks face a moderate degree of supply chain risk.
+Buyers of field-erected tanks face a moderate degree of supply chain risk, which limits buyer power.
 Suppliers rely heavily on iron and steel manufacturers, which typically carry a high level of risk.
-The world price of steel is subject to significant price fluctuations due to changes in global demand for raw materials, which have...
+The world price of steel is subject to significant price fluctuations due to changes in global demand for...
 Subscribe to learn more.